-Ethnic Armenians expected to flee Nagorno-Karabakh after Azeri victory
+Hundreds of ethnic Armenians flee Nagorno-Karabakh to Armenia

 Armenia “will lovingly welcome our brothers and sisters from Nagorno-Karabakh”, Pashinyan added, according to Russia’s TASS news agency.

+The Armenian leader also alluded to a schism with Moscow, saying the Russian-led Collective Security Treaty Organisation (CSTO) was “insufficient” to protect the country.

+The CSTO members pledge to defend one another from outside attack.
+But, bogged down in its own war in Ukraine, Russia has refused to come to Armenia’s assistance.

-Armenia said more than 200 people were killed and 400 wounded in Azerbaijan’s military operation last week.
-The fate of the ethnic Armenian population, which make up the majority of Nagorno-Karabakh’s population, has raised concerns in Moscow, Washington and Brussels.
+The fate of the ethnic Armenian population, which makes up the majority of Nagorno-Karabakh’s population, has raised concerns in Moscow, Washington and Brussels.

 Separatist fighters from Nagorno-Karabakh – a territory internationally recognised as part of Azerbaijan but previously governed by the breakaway Republic of Artsakh – were forced to declare a ceasefire on Wednesday after a decisive 24-hour military operation by the much larger Azerbaijani military.